 The American Cancer Society (ACS) strives to gain a better understanding of the causes underlying behavioral change of treatment protocols for breast cancer patients.
-Using massage therapy (MT) to improve the psychological outlook of breast cancer patients may boost immune response, thereby ameliorating their perceptions of side effects caused by treatment and improving nausea has pain pain land improving nausea, pain land aspects of quality of life lo,13,14.
+Using massage therapy (MT) to improve the psychological outlook of breast cancer patients may boost immune response, thereby ameliorating their perceptions of side effects caused by treatment and improving nausea has pain pain, sleep anxiety of life 10,13,14.
 In a 2002 study, women with breast cancer who received three 45-minute massages per week for five weeks had improved moods with decreased stress, anxiety, and anger after the first and last massage.
 Additionally, cancer patients who received massage with aromatherapy reported a statistically significant reduction in stress and a statistically significant improvement in cancer-related symptoms and quality of life.
-11,15 vention, and psychosocial aspects of breast cancer.24 However, focus group research studies involving complementary and alternative medicine (CAM) are few.25-29
+11,15 vention, and psychosocial aspects of breast cancer.
+However, focus group research studies involving complementary and alternative medicine (CAM) are few.25-29

-Focus groups and surveys used to assess breast cancer issues and treatment needs have previously included quality of life16, barriers to exercise17, cancer survivorship^{18,19}, coping skills20-22, and satisfaction of care23.
+Focus groups and surveys used to assess breast cancer issues and treatment needs have previously included quality of life, barriers to exercise, cancer survivorship, coping skills20-22, and satisfaction of care.
 A recent analysis found gaps in several key research categories including pathophysiology, detection, treatment, pre-

 The present study utilized a series of focus groups with breast cancer patients to gather information about patient experiences with massage therapy (MT).
-Interview questions were constructed through the theoretical underpinnings of information seeking 30-33 and decision-making ^{26, 34-37} for patients undergoing breast cancer treatment.
+Interview questions were constructed through the theoretical underpinnings of information seeking 30-33 and decision-making 26, 34-37 for patients undergoing breast cancer treatment.